Why is the human mind so eager to explore the darkness? What do we hope to learn there?

 For as long as I can remember — and probably longer — I’ve been intrigued by monsters.
 At preschool age, I had what my parents called an “overactive imagination,” and a long series of nightmares from which I woke screaming convinced them to ban me from watching TV shows — even cartoons — involving monsters or horror of any kind.

-What was I looking for in all this?
+What do you suppose I was looking for in all this?

 As might be expected, this ban only served to intensify my fascination.
-By junior high, my parents seemed to have accepted that this love of the unnatural wasn’t going away, and they let me devour everything I could find by Poe, Bierce, and Lovecraft (probably relieved that I was reading actual books).
+By junior high, my parents seemed to have accepted that this love of the unnatural wasn’t going away, and they let me devour everything I could find by Poe, Bierce, and Lovecraft.

 II.
 From terror to ecstasy